-If you are a reading this page, then you are likely wondering what a septic tank system is, why you would need one.
+If you are a reading this page, then you are likely wondering what a septic tank system is, and why you would need one.
 Or perhaps you are looking to buy and are researching options.
 This article aims to explore and answer all these questions in a succinct manner.

 Why are Septic Tank Systems Required?

 You will need a septic tank system for your property where there is no connection to main sewage pipes provided by the local council or a private sewage company.
 Sometimes, people prefer to be self-sufficient not simply in providing for their own water use, but also their wastewater.
-A septic tank system allows a property to become largely be self-sufficient in managing sewage.
+A septic tank system allows a property to become largely self-sufficient in managing sewage.

 How Do Septic Tank Systems Work?